Contomo/klipper-questionable-macros/README.md

 {% set is_triggered = probe.mcu_probe.query_endstop(toolhead.get_last_move_time()) %}
 RESPOND MSG="Probe triggered: {is_triggered}"
 ```
+> [!WARNING]
-> **Note:** This is a powerful technique.
-Before you start playing, be aware that running this while another command (like `G28`) needs the same hardware will cause issues.
+> > This is a powerful technique.
+Before you start playing with it, be aware that running this, really is equivalent to an extra.<br>
+> > many things have safety precautions in place, but that doesnt guarantee you wont damage things on accident.

 ---
 # Creative Mode